v4rshi/v4rshi.github.io/seasons_eda.md

 <img src="images/other_trait_distribution.png?raw=true" width="1000" class="zoom"/>

-### 7. I wanted to then look at the distributions by season and year it was added to a playlist (there are ~9 years worth of data!).
+### 7. I wanted to then look at the distributions by season and year it was added to a playlist.

 I chose to pay the closest attention to 2019-2020, 2023-2024 and see how they compared to one another.
 The rationale is as follows: